 Cumulus Media owns approximately 570 of the nation’s commercial AM and FM radio stations.

 National Public Radio NPR

-Technically speaking, NPR stations make up the single biggest block of HD Radio users, almost all of which where licensed and installed under by grants from the CPB.
-NPR labs has done extensive work testing and attempting to improve HD Radio, taking over for iBquity’s own in house engineers.
-NPR is also exploring ways to use new media distribution networks, moving towards a more IP based distribution model over terrestrial radio.
+Technically speaking, NPR stations make up the single biggest block of HD Radio users, almost all of which were licensed and installed under grants from the CPB.
+NPR Labs has done extensive work testing and attempting to improve HD Radio, taking over for iBquity’s own in-house engineers.
+NPR is also exploring ways to use new media distribution networks, moving towards a more IP-based distribution model over terrestrial radio.

 NPR affiliates number approximately 850 of the 3,572 non-commercial FM radio stations and about 50 AM stations in the US.

 Other broadcast groups such as CBS, Entercom, Emmis, etc